translate/pootle/docs/developers/glossary.rst

 .. _glossary#needs_review:

 Needs review
-  See: fuzzy
+  Currently see: Fuzzy
+  In the future this will actually mean that the translated string still requires review.

 .. _glossary#needs_attention:

 Needs attention
-  Untraslated + Fuzzy
+  Untranslated + Fuzzy